AmirolAhmad/JomKFC-FirefoxOS/README.md

 ## Preview

-To test/install this app, download the code and run it on a web server, or navigate to [Firefix OS KFC MY locator](http://amirolahmad.github.com/Firefix-OS-KFC-MY-locator/) in Firefox on a device or in the Firefox OS Simulator.
+To test/install this app, download the code and run it on a web server, or navigate to [Firefox OS KFC MY locator](http://amirolahmad.github.com/Firefox-OS-KFC-MY-locator/) in Firefox on a device or in the Firefox OS Simulator.

 Alternatively, install it in the Firefox OS Simulator Dashboard by providing either of these URLs: